making your own banjo ukulele from a neck taken from a kit and a cheap hand drum.

 - plastic guitar saddle

 To play in tune, the most important thing is that the 12th fret must be placed exactly at the middle of the string length.
 If you attach the ukulele neck directly to the 8" hand drum, it won't work, you'll have to put the banjo bridge too near from the tambourine border in order to get a proper intonation.

 THE SOLUTION : making the neck longer.

-I used a block of hard wood and shaped in to fit the neck heel one side and the tambourine the other side.
-I used a dremel, various fillers ans sandpaper.
+I used a block of hard wood and shaped in to fit the neck heel one side and the hand drum the other side.
+I used a dremel, various fillers and sandpaper.

 When doing this, you should have in mind that the neck is slightly tilted back on a ukulele, this helps getting appropriate action and intonation.
 Measure this on the kit you use and try to shape the wood block in consequence.

 This piece of wood makes the neck 1" longer.
 It could be more, since the more the bridge is centered, the best the ukulele sounds.

 Advice : you must take care of the wood grain.
 It's always better to have the grain of the block perpendicular to the tambourine. the piece of sapelli I found was too short to do this.

 Since the neck is attached with a nut, the problem is cosmetic, but if you can get a piece of wood allowing this, it will look better and will be more durable.